How and When to Take a “Math Break”

 • Math Potatoes: Mind-Stretching Brain Food

 Taking a break from the math routine may also alleviate symptoms of math anxiety.
 Math can be source of real anxiety for some students, and can impact their learning to the point where the brain actually shuts down.
-The hope is to find a curriculum and provide a learning environment where this type of academic anxiety doesn’t occur, but if it does happen, it is important to take steps to work it.
+The hope is to find a curriculum and provide a learning environment where this type of academic anxiety doesn’t occur, but if it does happen, it is important to take steps to work through it.

 Let me share my own personal experience and how a break in math curriculum benefited my math learning experience.
 Thinking back, math produced a lot of anxiety for me prior to 7th grade.
 I am the oldest of 5 kids and we were all homeschooled.
 My dad loved to get us all in the car for a family road trip (so I was trapped!) and would start throwing out word problems for us to solve to pass the time (yes, I am old and this was prior to all the technological devices available today that can be used to distract kids from the miles passing by).